 There are certain patients who do not respond well to these non surgical approaches and over time may require a surgical procedure to alleviate their TMJ disorder.
 Drs.
 Barbick, Langston, Bedi or Hamilton have treated numerous TMJ patients with arthroscopic surgery, arthocentesis, arthroplasty, and total temporomandibular joint reconstruction.

 Arthrocentesis – This is a minimally invasive procedure that can be performed in our office.
 It involves lysis and lavage within the temporomandibular joint, which is the washing and manipulation of the joint under intravenous anesthesia.
 Steroids are placed directly into the joint space thus reducing inflammation of the TMJ.

 Arthroscopic Surgery – This procedure is performed through a small instrument with a tiny camera attached.
 This too, involves lysis and lavage of the joint and in some cases, repositioning of a displaced disc.

 Arthroplasty – This procedure is performed by making an incision in a skin crease in front of the ear.
 This procedure is normally aimed at repairing or repositioning a displaced disc but sometimes can result in the removal of the disc (menisectomy).

 Temporomandibular Joint Reconstruction — Is a option for certain patients that need their TMJ replaced due to arthritic conditions or for patients still experiencing pain and or dysfunction of their jaw joint that has failed to resolve despite multiple surgical procedures.
-This procedure has also been utilized by Dr. Barbick for patients who have traumatized their jaw joint in a manner that could not be repaired surgically and in patients whom have had benign and malignant tumors of their TMJ requiring removal.
+This procedure has also been utilized by Drs.
+Barbick, Langston, Bedi or Hamilton for patients who have traumatized their jaw joint in a manner that could not be repaired surgically and in patients whom have had benign and malignant tumors of their TMJ requiring removal.